MentallyFriendly/Code-Golf/Week-2/README.md

 # Week 2

 Create a function in your chosen language that takes an array of nested arrays and outputs a flattened array.
-You must not use any language feature that flattens an array for you.
+You must not use any language feature that flattens an array for you (i.e. array.flatten in ruby) or a library that does the job for you (i.e. underscore.js with flatten(array))

 Below is the array that we will be using to test your code: